Kumilachew-g/DOM-Test/README.md

 # DOM-Test

-This project is mainly about creating personal portfolio by HTML5 and CSS3.
+This project is mainly about creating personal portfolio by HTML5, CSS3 and JS.

 ## Built With